Student Learning Outcomes

 Unlike single degree offerings with a set number of discrete courses, Marist Abroad students worldwide enroll in hundreds of courses each semester.
 These courses and academic programs are either supervised and formally assessed by Marist faculty and administrators (e.g., as in the case of the Marist Branch Campus in Florence) or are approved by Departmental Chairs/Academic Deans for credit upon review of appropriate course materials.

-Further, it is critical to underscore that Marist Abroad seeks to engage students throughout their Marist careers and not only in the period of a traditional “semester abroad.”
-The picture of study abroad is more complex; some students study abroad for their freshman year in Florence; many students study abroad more than once; and others add a short-term study abroad experience to their degree plan.
+Further, it is critical to underscore that Marist Abroad seeks to engage students throughout their Marist careers and not only during the period of a traditional “semester abroad.”
+The picture of study abroad is more complex: some students study abroad for their freshman year in Florence, many students study abroad more than once, and others add a short-term study abroad experience to their degree plan.
 Additionally, Marist’s strong participation rate (40-50 percent of graduates) supports an engaging, international dynamic on campus, in Marist classrooms, in co-curricular programming, and in student life.
-We seek for Marist Abroad Alumni to not “shoebox” their abroad experience; one should not put breakthroughs up on the shelf to gather dust upon return to campus.
-Rather, students are encouraged to reflect upon their time abroad on an ongoing basis, to share with the campus community, and to explore the significance of the experience for their overall academic, personal, and professional development.
+We encourage Marist Abroad Alumni to not “shoebox” their abroad experience, rather, to consistently reflect upon their time abroad, to share with the campus community, and to explore the significance of the experience throughout their academic, personal, and professional development.